Informa helps businesses and professionals in hundreds of ways.

 bw

-Were there any key elements or subtle significances you were keen to include?
+Were there any key design elements or subtle significances you were keen to include?

 What fabrics and textures were essential to create your vision?